Poisson orders on large quantum groups: Poisson orders and restrictions to central subalgebras

 \medbreak\item The Poisson structure gives rise to a Lie subalgebra $\LL'$ of $\Der\ZZ$ that fits into the complex

 The sequence \eqref{eq;exactseq-DCP} is exact if and only if the Poisson center of $\ZZ$ is trivial (i.e., there are no \emph{Casimir elements} except 0). \end{enumerate} \end{proposition}

-Brown and Gordon \cite{BG} axiomatized the ingredients of the above setting as follows: \begin{definition} A pair of $\ku$-algebras $(R, Z)$ is called a \emph{Poisson order} if $Z$ is a central subalgebra of $R$, $R$ is a finitely generated $Z$-module and the following two conditions hold: \begin{enumerate}[leftmargin=*,label=\rm{(\alph*)}] \item $Z$ is equipped a structure of Poisson algebra $\{\cdot, \cdot\}$; \item There exists a linear map $D : Z \to \Der_\ku(R)$ such that $D_z|_Z = \{ z, - \}$ for all $z \in Z$. \end{enumerate} \end{definition} Proposition \ref{prop:der_a-gral} proves that the pair $(U/(h), \ZZ(U/(h)))$ has a canonical structure of Poisson order when $U/(h)$ is module finite over $\ZZ(U/(h))$.
+Brown and Gordon \cite{BG} axiomatized the ingredients of the above setting as follows: \begin{definition} A pair of $\ku$-algebras $(R, Z)$ is called a \emph{Poisson order} if $Z$ is a central subalgebra of $R$, $R$ is a finitely generated $Z$-module and the following conditions hold: \begin{enumerate}[leftmargin=*,label=\rm{(\alph*)}] \item $Z$ is equipped a structure of Poisson algebra $\{\cdot, \cdot\}$; \item There exists a linear map $D : Z \to \Der_\ku(R)$ such that $D_z|_Z = \{ z, - \}$ for all $z \in Z$. \end{enumerate} \end{definition} Reshetikhin, Voronov and Weinstein defined earlier a related notion of a {\em{Poisson fibered algebra}}, see \cite[Definition 2.1]{RVW}.
+In the above terminology, such an algebra is a Poisson order with the additional property that

+Proposition \ref{prop:der_a-gral} proves that the pair $(U/(h), \ZZ(U/(h)))$ has a canonical structure of Poisson order when $U/(h)$ is module finite over $\ZZ(U/(h))$.
 The Poisson bracket on $\ZZ(U/(h))$ is given by \eqref{eq:Poisson-str-center}.
 The linear map $D$ is the map induced from the one in \eqref{eq:der_a-gral} by taking a linear section of the canonical projection $U \to U/(h)$.

+The main application of Poisson orders for us is the following result, inspired by \cite[Cor.
+11.8]{DP}, \cite[Cor.
+9.2]{DL}.
+Assume that $R$ is affine, i.e., it is a finitely generated algebra (hence also $Z$ is affine).